ox-harris/phpfront/README.md

   *  And on the critical side, you avoid all the security issues associated with using PHP codes on HTML templates.

 Furthermore, PHPFront brings all the ease and fun to your code, and a whole lot of new possibilities!

-**Compare PHPFront with Smarty and other Text-based Template Engines**

-  *  No template syntaxes - not even one.
-PHPFront is DOM-based not text-based.
-  *  Requires no proprietary syntaxes, PHP codes, or the .tpl extension on templates.
-  *  Built around familiar standards and conventions: PHP, HTML, CSS, XPATH.

 # Installation
 ## Requirement